chrisman/advent-of-code/2018/docs/notes.md

 So I started looking at the output and noticed that it kind of stabilized over time, resolved itself into one repeating pattern.
 A pattern which was offset each subsequent generation by the same constant.

 So once I had the sum of the stable pattern and the constant, it was some quick maffs to get the final answer.

+## Day 13

+### Part 1

+me reading this description: oh boy

+me looking at the actual data: wtf

+my plan for starting this:

+1. model a minecart: x, y, velocity, direction. turn-at-curve, turn-at-intersection, detect-collison

+i used a lot of TDD to explore and define models and behavior.